stocnet/rsiena/.github/pull_request_template.md

 # Description

-Please include a summary of the changes and which issues are fixed.
+Please include a summary of the changes and which issues are fixed, that can be copied to NEWS.md.
-Please also include relevant motivation and context.
+Please also include relevant motivation and context, and indicate which changes are breaking changes or bug fixes.
-List any dependencies that are required for this change, indicating whether this is a major (breaking), minor, or patch change.
+Please use bullet points and reference particular issues like so:

-Fixes #(issue no.)
+* Fixed #(issue no.) by updating function...
-Closes #(issue no.)
+* Closed #(issue no.) by adding new feature...

 # Checklist:

+## Checks

-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] If possible, I have added tests that prove my fix is effective or that my feature works
-- [ ] The package builds on my OS without issues (please add workstation details)
+- [ ] The package builds on my OS without issues
 - [ ] My changes generate no new warnings

-- [ ] My code follows the style guidelines of this project
+## Documentation

-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code inline, particularly in hard-to-understand areas
+- [ ] If function added/modified, I have added/modified documentation (in .R file)
+- [ ] If effect added/modified, I have added/modified section 12 of the manual
-- [ ] I have made corresponding changes to the documentation (.R, NEWS.md)
+- [ ] I have added a description of all changes to this pull request above and to the NEWS.md file
-- [ ] I have bumped the version by the appropriate increment in the DESCRIPTION file (major, minor, patch)
+- [ ] I have bumped the version in the DESCRIPTION file by the appropriate increment:
+  - 'major' (incompatible API changes)
+  - 'minor' (add functionality in a backwards compatible manner)
+  - 'patch' (backwards compatible bug fixes)